Add colour to your garden with the best plants for cheering up pots, window boxes and borders this winter

 Keep deadheading these compact and bright winter favourites and polyanthus will flower for weeks on end.
 They come in a range of bright colours, including deep royal purple, yellow, pink and bi-colour.

 For the best fragrance, look out for ‘Most Scented Mix’.
 The plants will grow to around 10cm x 10cm in height and spread.

 2. Bellis perennis

-Neat and compact with pretty pompom flowers in shades of red, white and pink, Bellis perennis will start flowering in late winter and carry on right through spring.
+These may be of the same family as the common daisy but, while they're neat and compact, many cultivars have pretty pompom flowers, often in shades of red, white and pink.
+Bellis perennis will start flowering in late winter and carry on right through the spring.
 They're a froth of loveliness, ideal for window boxes and containers, and best planted en masse.

 They'll grow to around 15cm x 15cm in height and spread.

 3. Winter heathers (Erica carnea)